diffusionstudio/ffmpeg-js/README.md

 - Webassembly is limited to 2GB
 - Difficult to handle in unit tests, it's probably best if you mock the FFmpeg class and leave the testing to us (which is also good practice).
-- The LGPLv2.1 build of FFmpeg without external libaries doesn't support any mainstream video delivery codecs such as h264/hevc/vp9.
-But it's very useful for audio processing, run the following commands for more information
+- There is no hardware accileration available, making video encoding/decoding rather slow.

+## ⚙️ Configurations

+Currently there are two different FFmpeg configurations available with more on the way.

+- `lgpl-base` (default): It is a compilation of FFmpeg without any external libraries, which is useful for audio & video muxing/demuxing and audio encoding/decoding.
+It is v2.1LGPL compliant and can therefore be used for commercial projects.
+- `gpl-extended`: This is the [@ffmpeg/core](https://github.com/ffmpegwasm/ffmpeg.wasm-core) configuration, that has been built with `--enable-gpl` and `--enable-nonfree` and can therefore only be used for commercial projects if the entire codebase is publicly accessible.
+It supports popular delivery codecs such as `h264/h265/vp9` etc.

+For more information about the supported codecs and muxers run the following commands:

 ```typescript
 console.log(await ffmpeg.codecs());
 console.log(await ffmpeg.formats());
 ```

-**BUT WAIT THERE IS MORE!** FFmpeg js is compatible with the binaries of `@ffmpeg/core`, which supports all major codecs like those mentioned before.
-Here is how you can configure it:
+This is how you can switch the configuration:

 ```typescript
 import {